Matomo Alternative

 Choose Matomo

-Decide by maintenance ownership
+Decide by maintenance and attack-surface ownership

 Unify analytics and follow-through in one operational layer.